sounderdisc/COP4710Site/README.md

-# FLERN Stack Boilerplate
+# FLERN Stack - COP 4710
-This is a boilerplate for a FLERN stack [Flur.ee, Express.js, React, Node.js]
+This is a FLERN stack [Flur.ee, Express.js, React, Node.js]

+This is an mock event planning website for COP 4710